jhongover9000/jhongover9000.github.io/assignment2/README.md

     .bottom{
         align-items: flex-end;
     }

+Update: after creating these boxes, I also added an image background that Sarah provided to give the paper texture.
+I did a little bit of exposure/shadow/contrast editing and set the backgrouds of all the text boxes.
+In addition to this, I also softened the edges of the boxes and added box shadows to give a bit more flair.

+    .textBox {
+        height: 200px;
+        width: 200px;
+        padding: 5%;
+        display: flex;
+        text-align: left;
+        background-color: wheat;
+        justify-content: center;
+        align-items: center;
+        background-size: cover;
+        background-position: left;
+        background-image: url("img/paperTexture1.jpg");
+        color: black;
+        font-size: medium;
+        /* Box Shadow & Image Border Softening. https://stackoverflow.com/questions/6964794/soft-edges-using-css */
+        border-radius: 2px;
+        -webkit-box-shadow: 3px 3px 10px rgba(0,0,0,.5);
+        box-shadow: 3px 3px 10px rgba(0,0,0,.5);
+    }

 As for images, I envisioned that we could have text boxes *inside* of the images as well, so I implemented that by creating a div for the image panel, made a div for the image (using the image for the background-image), and made textboxes inside those.
 These were split into left and right, where the left would be on the top left and the right would be on the bottom right.
 Flex boxes really helped.

+Update: I also softened the edges for these as well.
+The reason why there are two separate textbox elements (essentially repeating code) is because the site wouldn't display them for some reason if I set them as the same class then changed their display positions.
+It's kinda rough but it works.

     /* Image Panels.
 Take up the entire div, but images are smaller.
 Centered in screen. */ .imgPanel {
+        position: relative;
         display: flex;
         height: 100vh;
         width: calc(var(--imgPanelWidth) * 1vw);